Juneyy/EDA-on-Sales-Data/README.md

 ## Data exploration

-First, we can see the total revenue per month, we noticed the sales increase in October, November, and December
+First, we can see the total revenue per month.
+We noticed the sales increase in October, November, and December.

 <div align="center">
     <img alt="churn" src="Images/RevenuePerMonth.png">